INN/docs/style-guides/code/wordpress.md

     - Return something **sane** on success.

         For example, the function name `create_user_profile` gives a strong indication that it performs an action on a user profile.
-It would be **sane** expect a UserProfile object or the ID of the user profile as a return value from this function.
+It would be **sane** to expect a UserProfile object or the ID of the user profile as a return value from this function.

 - Keep your variables and object attribute names consistent with the existing WordPress schema.